 - give as much detail as you can within 60 days of being offered the contract

-- if asked, give additional details following the 60 day period - include a statement that you’ve given HMRC complete and accurate details of your deliberate conduct
+- give additional details, in the form of a report, following the 60 day period — include a statement that you have given HMRC complete and accurate details of your deliberate conduct

-Accepting HMRC’s offer of CDF is the only way to guarantee that HMRC won’t criminally investigate with a view to prosecuting you for the tax losses your deliberate conduct brought about.
+Accepting HMRC’s offer of the Contractual Disclosure Facility is the only way to guarantee that HMRC will not criminally investigate with a view to prosecuting you for the tax losses your deliberate conduct brought about.

-If you meet your side of the contract, you’ll ensure that any penalties are closer to the lower penalty levels.
+If you meet your side of the contract, you’ll make sure that any penalties are closer to the lower penalty levels.

-You’ve 60 days to decide whether you want to accept HMRC’s offer of CDF.
-The 60 day period will run for 60 calendar days after you get the CDF letter from HMRC.
+You have 60 days to decide whether you want to accept HMRC’s offer of the Contractual Disclosure Facility.
+The 60 day period will run for 60 calendar days after you get the Contractual Disclosure Facility letter from HMRC.

-During those 60 days, HMRC won’t contact you unless you’ve told them that you either do or don’t want to provide details of tax fraud.
+During the 60 day period, HMRC will not contact you unless you have told them you either do or do not want to provide details of tax fraud.